Face Similarity Meter

 - Not suitable for biometric identity verification, KYC, border control, employment, or dating-app safety checks.

-- Mapping from cosine distance to percentage is friendly and not calibrated against a biometric standard.
+- Mapping from the Euclidean (L2) distance to a percentage is friendly and not calibrated against a biometric standard.

 Glossary